 Public school teachers are Americans, too.
 Is marginalizing their impact on our children, reducing their budgets, and eliminating their bargaining rights his way of showing love?

 Don’t people who need health care qualify as “Americans”?
-Why then has ACA been demonized when it was exactly what Republicans proposed 28 years ago?
-It needed work and changes, but to eliminate the availability of insurance to over 20 million people, to reduce Medicaid, and threaten Social Security, is that an expression of how much he cares about the 98% of us who need such things?
+Why is ACA demonized when it was exactly what Republicans proposed 28 years ago?
+To eliminate the availability of insurance to over 20 million people, to reduce Medicaid, and threaten Social Security, is that an expression of how much he cares about the 98% of us who need such things?

 Children born in America to illegal immigrants are Americans (read the 14th Amendment).
 Where is the compassionate concern within his immigration mandates that will deport their parents?
 Go ahead and buy the false argument that purports that these illegal immigration “criminals” are raising our taxes by suckling off our welfare, that they are taking our jobs and committing a high percentage of crime (all untrue), and that still doesn’t spell “compassion” for the children.